 - What each shareholder is required to contribute, including non-cash contributions

-- When and how contributions should be made, including the consequences of default
+- When and how contributions should be made, for example, through loans, private financing, and the consequences if a shareholder doesn’t make their investment

-- Who and how can someone new acquire shares in the company
+- Who and how a new shareholder or existing shareholders can take up new or additional shares in the company

 - Re-investment and distribution decisions